-- level and credit requirements
+- level and credit requirements 1

-- 2 interim award requirements
+- 2 3 interim award requirements

 - module diet, including compulsory and optional modules

-ENTRY Compulsory Modules Optional Modules Awards Year 1 Personal and Management Development (HANXM8-30-4) Introduction to the Sports Industry (HSPXM9-15-4) Understanding the Business and Economic Environment (HSPV5Q-15-4) Understanding Business and Financial Information (HSPV5V-15-4) Contemporary Issues in Sport Management (HSPV5U-15-4) Sports Facility Management (HSPXMU-15-4) Introduction to the Principles of Marketing (HSPV5S-15-4) Certificate in Sports Studies Credit Requirements: 60 credits at level 4 or above of which not less than 45 are at level 4 or above.
+ENTRY Compulsory Modules Optional Modules Awards Year 1 Personal and Management Development (HANXM8-30-4) Introduction to the Sports Industry (HSPXM9-15-4) Understanding the Business and Economic Environment (HSPV5Q-15-4) Understanding Business and Financial Information (HSPV5V-15-4) Contemporary Issues in Sport Management (HSPV5U-15-4) Introduction to Technology in Sport (HSPV9L-15-4) Introduction to the Principles of Marketing (HSPV5S-15-4) Certificate in Sports Studies Credit Requirements: 60 credits at level 4 or above of which not less than 45 are at level 4 or above.
 CertHE Sports Business Management Credit Requirements: 120 credits at level 3 or above of which not less than 90 are at level 4 or above.
-FdA Sports Business Management Credit Requirements: 240 credits at level 3 or above of which not less than 210 are at level 4 or above, and not less than 90 are at level 5 or Year 2 Sports Business Experience (HSPXTY-30-5) Students are normally required to select 90 credits from the optional modules listed below: Event Management & Fundraising (HSPXRN-15-5) Undergraduate Research Process (HANXU5-15-5) New Venture Creation (HSPXTX-15-5) The Sport Service Environment (HSPYSR-15-5) Sports Development, Organisations & Governance (HSPXU3-15-5) Study Trip (HSPXS6-15-5) Accounting Information for Business (HSPV5W-15-5) Sport and Hospitality Management (HSPXRL-15-5) Human Resource Management (HSPV5T-15-5) not less than 90 are at level 5 or above
+FdA Sports Business Management Credit Requirements: 240 credits at level 3 or above of which not less than 210 are at level 4 or above, an not less than 90 are at level 5 or Year 2 Sports Business Experience (HSPXTY-30-5) Students are normally required to select 90 credits from the optional modules listed below: Sports Facilities & Hospitality Management (HSPV98-30-5) Research in Professional Practice (HSPV9Y-30-5) New Venture Creation (HSPXTX-15-5) The Sport Service Environment (HSPV5R-15-5) International Sports Development (HSPXU3-15-5) Accounting Information for Business (HSPV5W-15-5) Human Resource Management (HSPV5T-15-5) above